iamDSnow/DumpTruckAppV1/README.md

-# Dump Truck Ticketing App
+# Dump Truck Ticketing App version 1

 Welcome to the **Dump Truck Ticketing App**!
 This project is designed to streamline the management of dump truck tickets, making it easier for users to create, track, and manage tickets efficiently.